 Ultrasensitive detection of lung cancer-associated miRNAs by multiple primer-mediated rolling circle amplification coupled with a graphene oxide fluorescence-based (MPRCA-GO) sensor†

 MicroRNAs (miRNAs) play important roles in gene regulation and have been reported as biomarkers in cancer diagnosis.
-Herein, we developed an isothermal miRNAs detection platform based on the highly efficient, multiple primers-mediated rolling circle amplification method coupled with a graphene oxide-based fluorescence (MPRCA-GO) assay, using lung cancer-associated miRNAs (miR-21 and miR-210) and a reference miRNA (miR-16) as model targets.
+Herein, we develop an isothermal miRNA detection platform based on the highly efficient, multiple primer-mediated rolling circle amplification method coupled with a graphene oxide-based fluorescence (MPRCA-GO) assay, using lung cancer-associated miRNAs (miR-21 and miR-210) and a reference miRNA (miR-16) as model targets.
 The combination of the designed ssDNA probe and T4 RNA ligase (T4 Rnl2) used in the MPRCA-GO assay allowed for single-base mismatch discrimination.
 In addition, the superfluorescence quenching ability of GO allowed for rapid fluorescence detection.
 The developed platform had a limit of detection as low as 0.87 fM and could detect target miRNAs in cancer cell lines and human serums.
 Therefore, the MPRCA-GO sensor has the potential for single nucleotide polymorphism (SNP) analysis and applications in clinical diagnostics.

 - This article is part of the themed collections: Bioanalytical tools for enabling precision medicine and Analyst Emerging Investigators